Frequently Asked Questions

 What is involved in the Bystander Training?

-Four on-line modules - each takes approximately 40 minutes and can be completed at your own pace.
+Five on-line modules - Each takes approximately 40 minutes and can be completed at your own pace.

-One interactive workshop - Workshop 5, which takes approximately 60 minutes.
+One interactive workshop - A live, facilitated workshop, which takes approximately 60 minutes.

 One reflection piece - It allows you to share your experience of the programme and your perspectives on being an Active Bystander.
 Be as creative as you like – e.g. painting, poetry, creative writing or short essay.